All Episodes

 This is to put the screws to him to get Manafort to sing or compose for the purpose of prosecuting or impeaching Trump.

-And that the deep state, remember, I've talked about five forces against the president.
+And that the deep state, remember I've talked about five forces against the president.

 They have been against him from day one.

-So if you think this is a big win because Robert Mueller got the widest possible mandate, basically, if your dog poops on the street in New York, Robert Mueller's mandate allows them to come after you.
+So if you think this is a big win because Robert Mueller got the widest possible mandate, basically if your dog poops on the street in New York, Robert Mueller's mandate allows them to come after you.

-That's how stupid this is now become.
+That's how stupid this has now become.

 The problem with the stupid part has nothing to do with Russia.